-Native pollinators take many forms, and all are very different from the European Honeybee, of which much has been studied and written.
-Despite the many articles written about colony collapse, Honeybees will be just fine, and their issues are not ones of conservation, but instead are ones of domestic animal management.
+Native pollinators take many forms, and all are very different from the European Honeybee.
+Despite the many articles written about colony collapse, Honeybees are not going extinct.
+Their issues are not ones of conservation, but instead are ones of domestic animal management.

 The animals we do need to be worried about are our native pollinators.
 This post will give a brief run-down of why we should care, who they are and what they need.
 There are many lists online for pollinator plants.
 Our lists below are tried and true for the Chicago Region, borne out of years of our own planting and observations.
 You can get many of these plants at our plant sales (Shrub and tree sale coming this fall!), or you can go to our page that lists plant resources.